openfaas/docs/docs/languages/python/examples/readiness.md

 faas-cli describe ready-example
 ```

-Because the readiness probe holds traffic back until then, the first request to any freshly started Pod — after a cold start, a rolling update, or a scale-from-zero — succeeds rather than returning a 500:
+Because the readiness probe holds traffic back until then, the first request to any freshly started Pod — whether from a first deployment, a scale-up, a rolling update, a restart, or a scale-from-zero — succeeds rather than returning a 500:

 ```bash
 curl https://$OPENFAAS_URL/function/ready-example
 ```

+## The other half: draining on the way down

+Readiness governs a Pod joining the load balancer on the way up.
+Coming back down — a scale-down, a rolling update replacing the Pod, or a scale-to-zero — is a separate concern: the Pod should finish any in-flight requests before it is removed, rather than dropping them.

+That is handled by the watchdog's graceful shutdown, not by the readiness check.
+On OpenFaaS Pro, the `write_timeout` environment variable sets how long Kubernetes waits for in-flight work to drain before removing the Pod.
+See [Custom TerminationGracePeriod](/reference/workloads/#custom-terminationgraceperiod-for-long-running-functions).

 ## See also